MaiRiosIPla/MaiRiosiPla/README.md

 - [Scratch games](https://scratch.mit.edu/users/coyote_coyota/)

 Want to know more?
-Check out my ✨awesome✨ personal website: [nak.kiwi](https://nak.kiwi) Also, I would love to talk to you on social media, so don't be afraid of saying hello: [Instagram](https://www.instagram.com/nak.kiwi)
+Check out my ✨awesome✨ personal website: [nak.kiwi](https://nak.kiwi) Also, I would love to talk to you on social media, so don't be afraid of saying hi: [Instagram](https://www.instagram.com/nak.kiwi)